 In order to negotiate the best possible deal, you need to be prepared.
 The first step is to arrange for financing.
 Consult a direct lender who services the New Hampshire marketplace.
 Your loan originator should be experienced and work with a reputable, well-known company.
-The Paula Martin Group can refer you to a couple, but you’ll need to make the final decision on who you use.
+We would be happy to share several bankers and mortgage brokers that our clients have had a good experience with.
+You will want to speak with a few to see who you feel most comfortable with.

 Whomever you choose, your lender will be able to provide a pre-approval or pre-qualification letter.
 Most sellers won’t consider an offer without one.
 Pre-qualification letter from your lenders standpoint would be “If what you told me is true—and I haven’t checked—you’ll qualify for this sales price” while a pre-approval is “We’ve checked your credit and investigated what you’ve told us and you’ll qualify for this sales price”.
 Put yourself in the seller’s shoes—which would you prefer?